mondo-mob/spring-boot-gae/README.md

 by the `SearchService`:

 * Collections are not supported on NUMBER or DATE fields.
-* Date/Time fields are stored and queried as DATE only, the time component is truncated.
+* OffsetDateTime and ZonedDateTime fields are stored and queried as NUMBER to retain time component.
+If index type overridden to DATE the time component will be truncated.
+* LocalDate fields are stored and queried as DATE (no time component required)
 * Substring matching is not supported.
 * GT, GTE, LT, LTE are not supported for STRING/HTML queries.